Jusharry/Election_Analysis/README.md

         states_turnout = total_votes

--add list of counties to appropriate state
+- Add list of counties to appropriate state

     if county_list not in states: